netgloo/benjamin/readme.md

 ### Configurations

-Inside the `.env` configuration file you should set these values:
+Inside the `.env` configuration file you should have set these values:

 - `APP_LOCALE`: the default locale.
 This locale will be used to serve your website in the default language, without any language sub-directory.
 There must be a language folder inside `resources/lang` having this value.
 - `APP_FALLBACK_LOCALE`: if a string is not translated for the current locale, will be used this one as fallback (usually it is set equals to the default locale).